 The Proposed Project will not lead to increased development pressure on farmland in the Town of Eden.
-The Project site is not currently farmed or used for any other agricultural purposes and has not been farmed in at least 20 years (or leased to another farmer).
-This Project will not cause the loss of active farmland, and at the end of the solar usage of this site, could be used as farmland.
-Because the situation of the site is unique, the project will not attract other non-farming uses and will not adversely affect farming on adjoining sites.
+The Project site is currently farmed, and the proposed solar Project will take approximately 22.65 acres out of farming use.
+This Project site though, at the end of its lifespan, could be returned to farming.
+Because the situation of the site is unique, the Project will not attract other non-farming uses and will not adversely affect farming on adjoining sites.